 Challenges for doctoral candidates

 Work-based benefits for employed doctoral candidates do not usually cause any problems.
-It is however important to note that educational grants and scholarships cannot form qualification for work-based benefits.
+It is however important to note that and scholarships cannot form qualification for work-based benefits.
 However, there have been major problems regarding entitlement to residence-based benefits.

 After SULF successfully took some cases to court and after the union contacted the Social Insurance Agency HQ, there are now new guidelines for the application of these regulations in place all over the country.
 SULF considers these as correct, however please note that in spite of this it is vital for those affected to stay well-informed of the regulatory framework for residence-based benefits so you receive the benefits you are entitled to.